mocktools/go-smtp-mock/README.md

 ## Code of Conduct

-Everyone interacting in the SmtpMock project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+Everyone interacting in the `smtpmock` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## Credits